quicwg/base-drafts/draft-ietf-quic-transport.md

 close a connection.
 This might be after the application protocols negotiates a graceful shutdown.
 The application protocol exchanges whatever messages that are needed to cause both endpoints to agree to close the connection, after which the application requests that the connection be closed.
-The application protocol can use a CONNECTION_CLOSE frame with an appropriate error code to signal closure.
+When the application closes the connection, a CONNECTION_CLOSE frame with an appropriate error code will be used to signal closure.

 ### Immediate Close During the Handshake {#immediate-close-hs}